The best way to maintain and standardize your website's content quality is to design and implement a content management workflow.

 Making content guidelines a part of your workflow will streamline the process of producing standardized content.
 If your content team has file naming conventions they would like everyone to adhere to for the sake of organization or preferred formatting to fulfill SEO requirements, include these guidelines as part of your workflow.

-You can store checklists, templates, and other documents in your CMS and make them available to your users.
+You can store checklists, templates, and other documents in your Content Platform and make them available to your users.

 Test, Test, Test... then Launch

-This is where you get your CMS users to test out your workflow by having them perform their tasks.
-Get their feedback on what they really like about the new process and what they don't like.
+This is where you get your Content Platform users to test out your workflow by having them perform their tasks.
+Get feedback on what they like about the new process and what they don't like.
 Make changes where you must.
-It's important that your workflow provides a user-friendly experience for all of your users.
+Your workflow must provide a user-friendly experience for all of your users.

 When everyone's happy and comfortable with the workflow, all that's left to do is launch!